OpenBuildings/timestamped-migrations/README.md

 License
 -------

-timestamped migrations are Copyright © 2012 Despark Ltd. developed by Ivan Kerin.
+timestamped migrations are Copyright © 2012-2013 OpenBuildings Ltd. developed by Ivan Kerin.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.